garrettoh/NetworkAnalysisLab/README.md

 complete but not documented yet

-Tools Used- snort, wireshark, tshark, tcpdump, zeek. snort wireshark and tshark are my favorite.
+Tools Used- Snort, Wireshark, Tshark, TCPdump, zeek.
+Snort Wireshark and Tshark are my favorite.